regisftm/azure-fortinet-fabric-bootcamp/modules/module-10-fortianalyzer/README.md

 - [ ] Configured timezone and system settings

 **Log Configuration:**
-- [ ] Configured Azure FortiGate A to send logs to FortiAnalyzer
+- [ ] Configured Azure FortiGate A Security Fabric to send logs to FortiAnalyzer
-- [ ] Configured Azure FortiGate B to send logs to FortiAnalyzer
+- [ ] Configured Azure FortiGate B ecurity Fabric to send logs to FortiAnalyzer
 - [ ] Configured on-premises FortiGate to send logs via VPN
 - [ ] Enabled traffic logging on all firewall policies